-12.Later, an address change occurs on interface 1 after the conflicting entry has been removed from the name server by an administrator.
+13.Later, an address change occurs on interface 1 after the conflicting entry has been removed from the NBNS by an administrator.

 Node A tries to reregister the name EXAMPLE on interface 1 by sending a new NAME REGISTRATION REQUEST.